jbogomol/2frame-object-tracker/README.txt

            size 2 (output layer) - 2frame_tracking_regression.py
-           where the first number is the predicted vx, and the second number is the predicted vy
+           where the first number is the predicted vx, and the second number is the predicted vy *max_offset_32 is very similar and can be inferred easily from the code.
+ One notable exception, however, is the regression model, which is missing one of its fully-connected layers to avoid exploding gradient.